 For anyone suffering IED, awareness of the increased risks of substance abuse can help mitigate those risks.
 Someone working with counselors or medical professionals to treat IED can ask about how to spot early signs of substance abuse or work with professionals to understand how to avoid triggers that could lead to addiction.

 For Christians, both IED and chronic addiction can be difficult diagnoses to face.
-If you’ve learned that you should treat your body as a temple, follow God’s will in your life and treat others with patience, kindness and love, admitting that you have a medical condition that seems to make those actions impossible can be hard.
+If you’ve learned that you should treat your body as a temple, follow God’s will in your life and treat others with patience, kindness, and love, admitting that you have a medical condition that seems to make those actions impossible can be hard.

 In reality, nothing is impossible with God, and he has made a way for any Christian to come to him and try each day to follow his will.
-For someone with addiction or a mental health condition such as IED, that way might look like professional treatment.
+For someone with an addiction or a mental health condition such as IED, that way might look like professional treatment.
 If you’re struggling with an addiction or feel at risk for substance abuse disorder because of your mental health condition, don’t be afraid to reach out for help today.

 At the Road to Freedom, we help people find a way back to God’s will and a sober lifestyle through proven medical and therapeutic approaches coupled with Christian counseling.
 Call us today to find out more about your treatment options.